 Storing waste lamps, luminaires and batteries

-To provide you with a free collection and recycling service your waste lamps be stored correctly in your containers.
+To provide you with a free collection and recycling service your waste lamps must be stored correctly in your containers.

 By following our storage advice you can avoid contamination and excessive breakages, and ultimately avoid incurring additional charges.

 A risk assessment identifies all hazards that exist on your site and works out how best to control those risks to an acceptable level.
 It is an important step in protecting both workers and the general public, as well as ensuring compliance.
 If managed in the correct way, the storage and collection of waste lamps should present a low risk to all who access your site.
 There is a risk of mercury inhalation when handling and storing waste lamps which is significantly reduced when the lamps remain intact.
 Following the Recolight storage advice will help to reduce this risk.